di/talks/flpy_2017/astro-tf/talk.md

 ^ Ratio will be between 0 and 1

+^ on this graph, most are within the bounds

+^ so it will have a high ratio

 ---

 # Feature: Collinearity

 ^ The next feature we'll develop is cluster collinearity

+^ in the previous feature, we just looked at the colors

+^ we didn't care where they were located in the image

 ![](images/18364_unbox.jpg)